avioconsulting/mule-deploy-library/library/README.md

 NOTE: This library assumes that whatever logger mechanism you provide via The `ILogger logger` parameter hides ANY credentials or secrets you provide this.
 If you use Jenkins with its credentials plugin, it will handle this but make sure SOMETHING handles this.

+There is also a DSL framework included in the library.
+You can see the CLI and Maven plugin modules, which are siblings to this one, for how to use it.

 # Development/building/maintenance

 ## Required development environment